 surprised.
 I knew the situation.
 The gallery had sent me to

-their aprtment years earlier in 1979 to repair the piece.
+their apartment years earlier in to repair the piece.
 I

 arrived to find the sculpture badly bent and broken.
 The

 housekeeper said that two young boys in the family were out of control

 and permitted to climb on the Blue Wazoo.
 I repaired it on

 site and left it to its fate.
 As I left, I noticed pencils

 Gorky painting and something spilled on the de Koenig.

 the woman on the phone, I don't have the cash, but, yes, I will pay

 $750 now and $250 when I get it. and I'll have someone pick it up as